 If you do not dive or you are traveling with a non-diver, you can still enjoy the reefs of Pescador Island by doing an island hopping tour.
 You can rent snorkeling gear and visit Pescador through a licensed tour operator in Moalboal.

 If you are not a confident swimmer, make sure to wear a life jacket.

 Pin this for later!

 I hope this guide has convinced you to go diving in Pescador Island.
-It was truly a great dive experience and I am sure you would love it too.
+It is truly one of the best diving spots in the Philippines and I am sure you would love it too!